Results and Certificates

 Check if this applies to your qualification here

-- A statement of results will also be posted to students home address by first class post on the 25 August 2022 where this is available from the Awarding Body
+- A statement of results will also be posted to the student’s home address by first class post on the 24 August 2023 where this is available from the Awarding Body

 - Certificates for these qualifications are usually issued by Awarding Bodies in November and once received in College/Sixth Form will be posted to your home address